-13 September 2016: GPC has today launched template letters for GP practices to push back on instances where hospitals breach new requirements in the standard contract.
+13 September 2016: GPC launched template letters for GP practices to push back on instances where hospitals breach new requirements in the standard contract.

 To recap, following lobbying by GPC, NHS England have added the following requirements to the hospital standard contract as of 1 April 2016:

 Hospitals cannot adopt blanket policies under which patients who do not attend an outpatient clinic appointment are automatically discharged back to their GP for re-referral.
 Hospitals must publish local access policies and demonstrate evidence of having taken account of GP feedback when considering service development and redesign.

 Hospitals are required to send discharge summaries by direct electronic or email transmission for inpatient, day case or A&E care within 24 hours, with local standards being set for discharge summaries from other settings.
 Discharge summaries from inpatient or day case care must also use the Academy of Medical Colleges endorsed clinical headings, so GPs can find key information in the summary more easily.
 Commissioners are also required to provide all reasonable assistance to providers in implementing electronic submission.

 Hospitals to communicate clearly and promptly with GPs following outpatient clinic attendance, where there is information which the GP needs quickly in order to manage a patient’s care (certainly no later than 14 days after the appointment).
 For 2017/18, the intention is to

 strengthen this by requiring electronic transmission of clinic letters within 24 hours.

 Unless a ICB requests otherwise, for a non-urgent condition directly related to the complaint or condition which caused the original referral, onward referral to and treatment by another professional within the same provider is permitted, and there is no need to refer back to the GP.
 Re-referral for GP approval is only required for onward referral of non-urgent, unrelated conditions.